rajanubhuti/ai-workshop-documentation/final_project_tumbbad/README.md

 The first LoRA was trained on images representing the Tumbbad universe:

-- underground caves and temple-like structures
+- underground caves and temple like structures
-- eroded stone surfaces and влаж textures
+- eroded stone surfaces and moist textures
 - dim lighting with strong warm highlights
 - gold coins and reflective surfaces
-- enclosed, repetitive architectural spaces
+- enclosed, underground architectural spaces

 Each image was selected to reinforce a consistent **material and atmospheric language**.